advantys/workflowgen-templates/integration/azure/authentication/azure-v1/authorization-code/README.md

 1. Start debugging in VSCode, or run the following command:

     1. `dotnet restore`
-    1. `dotnet build`
     1. `dotnet run`

 That's it!
-If you go to the page `http://localhost:5001`, you will be prompted to authenticate in Azure AD.
+If you go to the page `http://localhost:8080`, you will be prompted to authenticate in Azure AD.
 You can now explore the code on how this app is configured and how it requests WorkflowGen's GraphQL API.